How Phyllanthus niruri Helped Me Fight Lyme Disease

 For those 25% who are not helped by antibiotics and for the large number who are diagnosed long after initial infection, treatment with antibiotics alone is often ineffective.
 Battling Lyme disease can exhaust your mind, your body, your spirit, and your pocketbook.

 A bacterial spirochete, Borrelia burgdorferi, causes Lyme.
 Beyond antibiotics, is there a way to support the immune system to fight Lyme disease (Borrelia burgdorferi)?
-I believe there is.
+My name is Michael Van der Linden, and I believe there is.

 Fight Lyme with Phyllanthus niruri